Undergraduate qualifications

 Your skills

-• communication skills (reading, writing, creating online content, communicating visually and evaluating information)
+• Communication (reading, writing, creating online content, visual communication, evaluating information)

-• information management (filtering and making sense of information)
+• Information management (filtering and making sense of large amounts of data)

-You will learn new skills in each module of your qualification.
+As a Unisa student, you will continue to build these skills through each module of your qualification.
 These can help you be employable and improve your contribution to your community.
 You need to connect what you learn at university with what you can contribute to the workplace and your community.
-As you study and develop your skills, your frame of reference will expand and you will become aware of more opportunities.
+As you study and develop your skills, your frame of reference will expand, and you will become aware of more opportunities.

 Activity: My skills